ShenLongVansh/portfolio/README.md

+**Note:- Working on DataDog and Bugsnag integration.
+Will update the readme.md accordingly.**

 This repository contains the source code for my personal portfolio website — but more importantly, it also serves as the **live application for my hands-on CI/CD automation project.**